nsaranga/saranga.github.io/index.md

 *Credit: Clotilde Torregrossa*
 -->

-Hi!
+Hi!!
 I'm Saranga Sudarshan, and you've landed at my personal website.
 Most recently I did a PhD at the University of St Andrews where I worked on theories of legitimacy, political realism and political liberalism.
 During my PhD I spent half a year at the University of Arizona working with Gerald Gaus.
 Before all that I was a Research Analyst at Frost & Sullivan in Sydney, and before that I did an MPhil and a BA (Hons) at the University of Sydney.

 <figure style="text-align:center;">
 <img src="/assets/profile.jpg" alt="Profile"/>